Table of Contents

 Common Ingredients in Indian Cuisine

-2. Legumes and Pulses: Lentils, chickpeas, beans, and peas are staples in Indian cuisine.
-These are excellent sources of plant-based protein, fiber, and essential nutrients like iron and folate.
+- Legumes and Pulses: Legumes like lentils, chickpeas, beans and peas are staples in Indian cuisine.
+They are great plant-based sources of protein, as well as fiber and key nutrients such folate (and iron).

-6. Dairy Products: Dairy is a significant part of Indian cuisine, with yogurt, milk, ghee (clarified butter), and paneer (Indian cottage cheese) being commonly used.
+- Dairy: Dairy is an major element of Indian company, with yogurt, milk, ghee (clarified butter), and paneer (Indian cottage cheese) all being utilized.

 Health Benefits of Indian Cuisine

-5. Diabetes Management: Many Indian foods have a low glycemic index, which helps in managing blood sugar levels.
-Whole grains, legumes, and vegetables release glucose slowly into the bloodstream, preventing spikes in blood sugar levels.
+- Diabetes Management: A considerable number of Indian foods have a low glycemic index, which controls the blood sugar levels.
+For example, whole grains, legumes, and vegetables release glucose much more slowly into the blood to avoid high peaks of sugar in our body.

 Potential Health Concerns

-3. High Sodium Content: Processed foods and restaurant dishes can be high in sodium due to the use of salt and commercial spice blends.
-High sodium intake is associated with hypertension and increased risk of cardiovascular diseases.
+- High In Sodium: Processed foods and restaurant dishes are generally high in sodium too, thanks to salt and commercial spice blends.
+Now lets start some with bad for human health like High sodium intake is associated to hypertension (1,2) as well risk of cardiovascular diseases.

-4. Portion Sizes: Large portion sizes can lead to excessive calorie intake.
-Traditional Indian meals are often served with multiple dishes, which can make it easy to overeat.
+- Portion Sizes : Big portion sizes can lead to high calorie intake.
+Indian cuisine has a tradition of serving meals with several accompaniments, which makes it probable to overeat.

 Tips for Making Indian Food Healthier

-2. Choose Healthy Fats: Use oils high in unsaturated fats, such as olive oil or mustard oil, instead of ghee or butter.
-Incorporate nuts and seeds for healthy fat sources.
+- Opt For Healthy Fats: Opt for oils rich in unsaturated fat, such as olive oil and mustard oil instead of ghee or butter.
+Add and Include Nuts, seeds (For Healthy fats)

-7. Limit Processed Foods: Avoid processed and packaged foods that are often high in sodium, unhealthy fats, and additives.
-Opt for fresh, whole ingredients.
+- Avoid processed and packaged foods that tend to be high in sodium, unhealthy fats and additives.
+Of course, always go for fresh, whole foods.

 Sample Healthy Indian Meal Plan

-Here is a sample one-day meal plan that incorporates healthy Indian foods:
+Below is an example of a one-day meal plan that includes super healthy Indian foods:

 Breakfast: